Board of Directors

 Vice PresidentDr.
-Heather Tahler is a psychologist currently completing her clinical health psychology fellowship at the Memphis VAMC.
+Heather Tahler is a clinical psychologist in the community.
 She is originally from the northeast and a new elect to the Board of Directors.
 Before moving to Memphis, she completed most of her clinical training within the deaf and hard of hearing communities providing therapy, advocacy, and building resources.
 Dr. Tahler is fluent in ASL and hopes to continue her connection with the deaf and hard of hearing communities through serving on the Board of DeafConnect.

 TreasurerPhilip Moser, CFP® is a financial advisor at Dixon Hughes Goodman Wealth Advisors and serves as practice leader in their Memphis office.
 As a Certified Financial PlannerTM professional, he is pleased to be able to use his knowledge and experience in financial planning to benefit the Deaf community of the Mid-South.
 He and his wife, Courtney have two sons.
 They are active members of their church, serving as group leaders and volunteers at a local retirement community for low-income residents.

 SecretaryVanessa Smith currently serve as a speech-language pathologist for Shelby County Schools and has served several school systems in this role over the past 23 years.
 An Ole Miss (University of Mississippi) graduate and a Grand Canyon University doctoral candidate, she shares her passion for effective communication and collaboration through her community and professional affiliations such as Quota International, Douglass Alumni, Pathfinders, Incorporated and Tennessee Achieves.
 She is the mother of two adult children and grandmother of four who love the beach, singing in the choir and taking the scenic route when travelling.